jer0dh/gulpingWordPress/readme.md

 */
 ```
 ### Changes ###

+  *2016-09-09*
+  * Changing gulp to process all javascript under src.
+If in jsConcatenate, then it processes separately.
+So javascript does not have to be under `/vendor`
+  * Watches ALL files under the `/js/src` directory so if any assets javascript uses changes, it will automatically deploy

   *2016-09-06*
   * Allowing gulp to process to any .scss file in the theme directory
   * Fixing sourcemap issue so map is a separate file
   * Updating `style.scss`
   * Adding postcss-sorting
   * Adding `rsync.json`
   * moved all browserify, app module development to separate files as reference `_app_dev` in filename